niclashedam/lupin/README.md

 ## 🧪 Testing

-The project includes comprehensive tests to ensure reliability:
+The project includes focused tests for reliability and maintainability:

 ```bash
 # Run all tests